timba/async-web/README.md

 async-web
 =========

-This project is an attempt to show difference between async and sync data obtaining approaches.
+This project is an attempt to show difference between async and sync data obtaining approaches in ASP.NET MVC web application.

 Init setup
 ==========